Online public access catalog: Union catalogs

 Although library catalogs typically reflect the holdings of a single library, they can also contain the holdings of a group or consortium of libraries.
 These systems, known as union catalogs, are usually designed to aid the borrowing of books and other materials among the member institutions via interlibrary loan.
-Examples of this type of catalogs include COPAC, SUNCAT, NLA Trove, and WorldCat—the latter catalogs the collections of libraries worldwide.
+Examples of this type of catalogs include COPAC, SUNCAT, NLA Trove, and WorldCat—the last catalogs the collections of libraries worldwide.

 Related systems

 There are a number of systems that share much in common with library catalogs, but have traditionally been distinguished from them.
 Libraries utilize these systems to search for items not traditionally covered by a library catalog, although these systems are sometimes integrated into a more comprehensive discovery system.

-Bibliographic databases—such as Medline, ERIC, PsycINFO, and many others—index journal articles and other research data.
+Bibliographic databases—such as Medline, ERIC, PsycINFO, Scopus, Web of Science, and many others—index journal articles and other research data.

 There are also a number of applications aimed at managing documents, photographs, and other digitized or born-digital items such as Digital Commons and DSpace.
 Particularly in academic libraries, these systems (often known as digital library systems or institutional repository systems) assist with efforts to preserve documents created by faculty and students.

 Electronic resource management helps librarians to track selection, acquisition, and licensing of a library's electronic information resources.